That which occurs every day. Or also, the commonplace, the ordinary, the drab.

 The quilt I started on Day 93.
 Ever since I began using masking tape to make straight lines, my quilting has gone nice and evenly.

-My mom froze a bunch of her homemade puff pastry and gave stacks of them to my aunts down here.
+My mom froze a bunch of puff pastry and gave stacks of them to my aunts down here.
 My oldest uncle's sister-in-law brought over Banh Pate So (Vietnamese Savory Puff Pastries) and banh bao (Vietnamese steamed buns).